Aardvark-team/Documentation/specifications.md

 let z = 5 # Declare and initialize with automatic typing
 ```
+Variables can be made static with the `static` keyword.

 ### Deconstruction
 Aardvark supports both Array and Object deconstruction.